 Other Outdoor Water Saving Practices

-* Use your meter to check for leaks.
+* Use your water meter to check for leaks.
 Simply turn off all faucets and water-using appliances and wait for the ice maker and hot water heater to finish filling.
-Carefully remove the meter box's cover.
+Carefully remove the meter box cover.
 On the meter, the small red triangle on the left side is the leak detector; if this indicator is moving, you may have a leak.

 * Stop those leaks.
 A leak of one drop per second from an outdoor faucet or hose can waste up to 2,400 gallons a year!
 A professional may have to be consulted to find and repair any leaks.

 * Swimming Pool Concerns?
 Perform a bucket leak test by placing a five-gallon plastic bucket on a step (a brick may have to be added to weigh it down) and filling it with water to the same level as the water in the pool.
 Mark the water level on both the inside and outside of the bucket and track the two levels for a few days to see if the pool's water level drops more quickly than the bucket's water level.
 If there's a greater drop from the line on the outside of the bucket than the line on the inside, the pool may have a leak.
 Check all pump and filter connections and piping.
 A professional pool repair company may need to be consulted if you suspect leaks.

-* Consider a swimming pool cover to reduce water loss from evaporation.
+* Cover It.
+Consider a swimming pool cover at least 12 mils thick to reduce water loss from evaporation by up to 90%.
+In addition, fewer chemicals may be required.

 * Avoid Non-Essential Uses of Water.
-Instead of hosing down hard surfaces such as walks, use a broom or power blower to clear debris from these areas.
-Use a commercial car wash that recycles water, or park on the grass or other pervious surfaces when washing your car at home.
+Instead of hosing down hard surfaces such as walks, use a broom or power blower to clear debris.
+Use a commercial car wash that recycles water to wash your car.